 I love sundowners.
 It's a tradition I'd like to bring back to Ottawa.
 Basically you get to a high spot, and then you have a drink as you watch the sun go down.
 This may be a bit difficult in Otttawa, which is very flat and has no tall mountains.

 We were seated at a table outside next to a swimming pool.
 I'm pretty sure this pool has the best view that any swimming pool in the world has.
 It was eerily silent on the top of the mountain at Rivers Crossing, with everything calm and still except for the wind blowing in our faces.
 It was chilly.
-Anna and I had forgotten our sweaters, so the waiter gave us towels to wrap ourselves up from the cold.
+AN and I had forgotten our sweaters, so the waiter gave us towels to wrap ourselves up from the cold.
 I couldn't tell whether we looked extremely cool, like the babes on Baywatch, or extremely dorky, wearing towels at a posh place.

 The sunset was absolutely breathtaking.
 What is it about sunrise and sunsets that fascinate humans so much?
 Is it part of our fixation on changes in nature, like equinoxes and solstices, watching day turn into night and then back to day?
 Or does the sunset signify a socially acceptable time to start drinking without being judged as a boozer?